stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/node/gettext/_index.md

 ---
+title: Aspose::Words::Node::GetText method
-title: GetText
+linktitle: GetText
 second_title: Aspose.Words for C++ API Reference
-description: Gets the text of this node and of all its children.
+description: Aspose::Words::Node::GetText method.
+Gets the text of this node and of all its children in C++.
 type: docs
 weight: 157
 url: /cpp/aspose.words/node/gettext/